tbenade/wercker-devcenter/source/articles/gettingstarted/web.md

 <a href="/images/articles/gettingstarted/selectrepository.png" target="_blank"><img src="/images/articles/gettingstarted/selectrepository.png" ></a>

 Wercker uses an SSH key to checkout the code to run a build.
 For private projects you need to add a public SSH key as a deploy key to your repository, or you can add this public SSH key to an user which has acces to the repository.
-For public repositories you don't have to add a public SSH key, you just need to make sure you selected the public repository option in the application settings.
+For public repositories you don't have to add a public SSH key, you just need to make sure you selected the public repository option in the repository access settings of the application.
+See the section on [repository access](/articles/gettingstarted/repositoryaccess.html) for more information on this.

 <a href="/images/articles/gettingstarted/configureaccess.png" target="_blank"><img src="/images/articles/gettingstarted/configureaccess.png" ></a>